Mike Ilitch (1929 - 2017)

 Mike Ilitch was a once-in-a-generation entrepreneur and champion for Detroit.

 He and his wife, Marian, invested their family savings in 1959 to open the first Little Caesars store in Garden City, Michigan, a suburb of Detroit.
-That single mom-and-pop pizza shop grew into the largest carryout pizza chain in the world, with restaurants in over 24 countries and territories worldwide, including in each of the 50 U.S. states.
+That single mom-and-pop pizza shop grew into the third largest pizza chain in the world with stores in more than 27 countries and territories worldwide, including in each of the 50 U.S. states.
 The success of the business was built upon the exceptional quality and value of the Little Caesars menu and Mike’s marketing savvy and imaginative ideas in production.

 The growth of Little Caesars helped Mike and Marian create other leading brands in the food, sports and entertainment industries.